 Sea front property for sale Spain

-Tom Bruijnzeel is the author of this informative article about Things you want to know when buying a property in Spain and others on our website.
+Tom Bruijnzeel is the author of this informative article about The investment process in 5 steps and others on our website.
 Tom has a master degree in Law from the University of Rotterdam (the Netherlands), holds a bachelor degree in Business and Economics and is fluent in Spanish, French, English and Dutch with full business proficiency in German.
 In 2013 he started nardia real estate agency in Spain.
 The website www.nardia.es is available to all who are thinking of investing in a property in Spain or already own a property and have questions about property tax in Spain, the correct registration of a property in Spain or the taxes due when selling a house in Spain.

 If you want to connect via Linkedin: linkedin.com/in/tombruijnzeel